 Did you know

-Besides its imposing altitude, which gives Serra de Santa Bárbara the title of the highest point, the island also considers this place the largest area of cloud condensation.
+Besides its imposing altitude, Serra de Santa Bárbara is also the highest point on Terceira Island, which is considered the largest area of cloud condensation.

 This unique feature makes the Serra de Santa Bárbara crucial in forming its watershed.
 This contributes to feeding the water table and supplies water to the western part of the island, standing out as a vital source for the region’s environmental sustainability.